 Exercise 26: What is the total number of women of age 50 or less in the United States in 1964?
-Hint: Matlab has a sum command.
+Hint: Julia has a sum command.

 Exercise 27: If you only had the fertility and survivorship data from the table in Exercise 24, along with your answer to Exercise 26, what would you predict for the number of women in each age class?
-Record the Matlab commands you used to generate this answer, and then graph your prediction alongside the true population sizes.
+Answer this question by using Juila to generate the prediction and then graph your prediction alongside the true population sizes.